Fife Coast Railway: Construction

-Leven Railway: first years of operation
+First years of operation

 There was soon serious difficulty with the locomotive in negotiating the curves, which appear to have been very sharp.
 At first the EP&DR declined to work the line with the locomotive, but agreed to do so at reduced speed while the Leven Company obtained a better locomotive.
 Bouch blamed all this on the locomotive, but when Bouch could not be contacted for some time, the Directors called in an independent engineer, Robert Nicholson, locomotive engineer of the EP&DR, to advise them.
 He found that there had been nothing wrong with the Hawthorn engine, but that Bouch's setting out of the line of route and the curves in the track were substantially at variance with the approved plans, and that the track was "substandard throughout".
 He was sent south to procure one from the Lancashire and Yorkshire Railway, which he did: a second-hand Bury 2-2-0.
 Leven no. 1 was sold to the Caledonian Railway.

 The EP&DR continued to harbour hostile feelings towards the Leven Railway, and when a dispute over the terms of the working agreement could not be resolved, they gave notice that they would cease to work the line from 31 July 1854: about two weeks' notice.
 The Leven Railway had already overspent its authorised capital and could not simply acquire rolling stock and other plant as well as a replacement for the failing Bury locomotive.
 At the eleventh hour, General Lindsay of Balcarres funded the procurement of the necessary rolling stock, which was acquired remarkably quickly (from the Scottish Central Railway), and the line continued to run after the withdrawal of the EP&DR.

 The traffic was very buoyant, almost double what had been foreseen, and having an efficient locomotive was essential.
 Unfortunately the Bury locomotive was also defective, and although it could hardly cope with the traffic, the Leven Company had to make the best of it while a new Hawthorn locomotive was built.
 The goods wagons also were extremely poor.
 The new locomotive arrived in October 1855 and immediately on arrival it too was found to be unready for work.
 It is not clear whether Bouch, as the Engineer of the line, was responsible for locomotive matters; but the Directors now found many deficiencies with the line itself, and wrote to Bouch in such strong terms that the letter was in effect dismissal.

-In 1856 the finances of the Company were buoyant; in the half year to 28 April 1856 the surplus was £1,204, nearly double that under the EP&DR working arrangement.
-In 1860 and 1861 the Company was able to declare dividends of 8%.
+In 1856 the finances of the company were buoyant; in the half year to 28 April 1856 the surplus was £1,204, nearly double that under the EP&DR working arrangement.
+In 1860 and 1861 the company was able to declare dividends of 8%.

-Some time prior to 23 April 1858 the quarter-mile spur to the Kirkland Works, authorised in the original Act of Parliament, was opened.
+Some time prior to 23 April 1858 the quarter-mile spur to the Kirkland Works, authorised in the original act of Parliament, was opened.